 - Music Players

 We will update the links as we publish other articles in this series!

 The Stock Messaging App for Android

 As mentioned, the stock messaging app of Android is a fully functional app, as long as your requirements are basic.
 It does its purposes of letting you compose, send, receive, reply and read SMS.
-Other things that you can do with the app include search for specific messages, change settings and delete threads.
+Other things that you can do with the app include a search for specific messages, change settings and delete threads.

-For its design, the messaging app usually takes the a simple background.
+For its design, the messaging app usually takes a simple background.
 Sadly, there is nothing you can do to change the looks of the app.
 With its simplicity in terms of presentation, we are all probably going to get bored with the messaging app.

 Handcent SMS is perhaps the most popular third-party messaging apps for Android.
 I’ve used Handcent previously and I can say that it is perhaps the most feature-rich among the many Android messaging apps.

 The app is powerful, customizable and best of all, free.
 It works for both SMS and MMS.
 It allows you to use various themes and skins and even change the look of the text bubble and conversation thread.
 The app really shines when it comes to design and presentation.

 One feature that I really like about Handcent is the SMS scheduling feature.
 It lets you compose an SMS and have it sent on scheduled time and day.
 Besides you can secure your messages using the Privacy Box, apply filters and backup all the SMS, MMS and even the app settings.
 Its a full-featured package to meet all of your messaging requirements.

 Go SMS Pro is perhaps the best SMS messaging app for Android.
 It’s fast, highly functional and has tons of settings that you can tweak that makes your phone’s default messaging app pale in comparison.
 Aside from supporting SMS and MMS, the app also features Go Share, Go Chat and Facebook Chat.